-Despite a steady increase in our turnover (+27% net sales from 2018), our CO2 emissions remained stable (+0.28%).
+Despite a steady increase in our turnover (+27% net sales from 2018), our CO, emissions remained stable (+0.28%).

 Group CSR approach.
 Action plan based on energy assessment for our 14 industrial sites.
+Target for 2030 is set to 13,020 tons.

-CO2 conversion done by use of the Base Carbone®, a public database of emission factors per country as required for carrying out carbon accounting exercises.
-It is administered by ADEME, but its governance involves many stakeholders.
+CO, conversion done by use of Our World in Data index, a public database of emission factors per country as required for carrying out carbon accounting exercises.
+It is administered by Our World In Data, a project of the Global Change Data Lab.